kaigaicareerlog/kaigai-career-log-web/docs/X_POST_SETUP.md

 3. Regenerate your Access Token and Secret
 4. Update the GitHub secrets

-### "X API error: 403 Forbidden"
+### "X API error: 403 Forbidden" or "Unsupported Authentication"

+This error occurs when the authentication method doesn't match what the endpoint requires.
+The script now uses **OAuth 1.0a User Context** (not OAuth 2.0 Application-Only), which is the correct method for posting tweets.

+**Common causes:**

-Your app may not have the necessary permissions or the endpoint is restricted for your access level.
+- Your app may not have the necessary permissions
+- The endpoint is restricted for your access level
+- Missing or invalid API credentials

+**Solution:**

+1. Verify all 4 secrets are correctly set in GitHub (X_API_KEY, X_API_SECRET, X_ACCESS_TOKEN, X_ACCESS_TOKEN_SECRET)
+2. Ensure your Access Token was generated with "Read and Write" permissions
+3. Make sure "User authentication settings" is properly configured in the X Developer Portal

 ### "At least one host must be selected"